AlexWestIsBest/cascade-front-end/README.md

-# cascade-frontend
+# Cascade (Front End)
-Cascade FrontEnd is the front end for Cascade, a social media site built using the MERN stack.
-This site was built as a collaboration between Alex West, Patrick Clary, and Victoria Onyema as a mid term project during a General Assembly Software Immersive bootcamp.
+Welcome to Cascade, a social media site built using the MERN stack.
+This site was built as a collaboration between Alex Westerlund, Patrick Clary, and Victoria Onyema as a mid term project during a General Assembly Software Immersive bootcamp.
+Get started [here](https://thriving-syrniki-2edbeb.netlify.app/login).

+## Project Details

 * Roles:
   * Owner / Vision - Alex